For each array

 All UCS hardware

 configuration examples in this section use the Cisco UCS Manager GUI.
-UCS
+You can also use the UCS

 Interconnects' Ethernet Mode must be set to End Host.